jtemporal/jtemporal.github.io/_drafts/primeiro-ano-sendo-uma-developer-advocate.md

 Uma coisa eu garanto, isso tudo pode até parecer repetitivo - tudo que você faz é sempre sobre compartilhar conhecimento ou ajudar alguém -  One thing I can guarantee, even if this may seem repetitive —, mas nunca tem um momento sem graça.

-## Where does the DevRel team land in an organization?
+## Onde on time de DevRel se encontra em uma organizacao?

-From what I’ve seen, there are three main locations in an organization for placing a developer relations team:
+Pelo que andei vendo, existem tres locais para encontrar o time de developer relations dentro de uma empresa:

-- Engineering: as part of the software engineering team
+- Engenharia: como parte do time de engenharia de software
-- Marketing: as part of the developer marketing organization
+- Marketing: como parte da organizacao de marketing
-- Product: as part of the product development
+- Produto: como parte de desenvolvimento de produto

 Where you find the team usually speaks to how the developer relations team is seen by other peers in the organization: Whether it is a technical role and if it is compensated as such.
 In Auth0's case, the DevRel team is under the Developer Marketing umbrella, and it is seen as a technical role.